Author Archive

 Daniel C. Vock

-Dan Vock is a senior reporter at Route Fifty, where he focuses on transportation and infrastructure.
+Dan Vock was a senior reporter at Route Fifty, where he focused on transportation and infrastructure.
 He has covered state and local government for two decades, first as an Illinois statehouse reporter and later as a national reporter based in Washington, D.C.
 Dan has written stories about every state in the country, and has reported on the ground from half of them (so far).
 He won a Jesse H. Neal award for best profile and earned a fellowship from the Columbia Journalism School’s Ira A. Lipman Center for Journalism and Civil and Human Rights.

 Finance